Monday, February 22, 2010

 B: “Doamne, ce-a ajuns viaţa mea!”
 Gotta love a bit of melodrama.
 Middle-aged Eastern European women were clearly having a hard time of it in the early ’90s where snagging themselves faithful men was concerned.

-V: Strangely arresting for something without a real hook: must be Dida’s theatrical delivery.
-She has a great voice, at least in terms of how powerful it is, and despite – or perhaps because of – how OTT the performance is I’d probably have liked to see it in Millstreet.
-The way it feels musically is not all that far away from Dincolo De Nori.
+V: Strangely arresting for something without a real hook: it must be Dida’s theatrical delivery.
+She has a great voice, at least in terms of how powerful it is, and despite – or perhaps because of – how OTT the performance is, I’d probably have liked to see it in Millstreet.
+The way it feels musically is not all that far away from Dincolo de nori.
 (The camera wobble and feedback from the microphones are perfect, incidentally.)

 06 Slovenia